AWS DDoS Resiliency Best Practices Overview

 AWS Account Security Features

-AWS account security features includes credentials for access control, HTTPS endpoints for encrypted data transmission, the creation of separate IAM user accounts, user activity logging for security monitoring, and Trusted Advisor security checks
+AWS account security features include credentials for access control, HTTPS endpoints for encrypted data transmission, the creation of separate IAM user accounts, user activity logging for security monitoring, and Trusted Advisor security checks.

 AWS Credentials